 In keeping with its signature role in PRA's vision and mission, The Public Eye will continue to publish original reporting, well-researched analysis, and critical commentary that goes beyond the standard thinking and reporting on the U.S. and Global Right.
 With the magazine's return, subscribers will once again receive four print issues per year.
 There will also be some changes.
-Along with redesigning the print magazine for a new and improved reader experience, we'll introduce engaging forms that continue to share the latest research on the Right in accessible language.
+Along with redesigning the print magazine for a new and improved reader experience, we'll introduce new article formats, in print and online, as we continue to share the latest research on the Right in engaging and accessible ways.

-The Public Eye magazine returns in 2024, "the biggest global election year" in global history: This year, at least 64 countries and the European Union-representing half the world's population-will hold national elections amid a global antidemocratic turn.
-In the U.S. (formally the modern world's oldest, continuous democracy), and India (the world's largest), voters will face a stark choice between democratic and autocratic leadership.
+The Public Eye returns to a world in violent conflict in 2024, the biggest election year in history: This year, at least 64 countries and the European Union-representing half the world's population-will hold national elections amid a global antidemocratic turn.
+Among those countries are the U.S. (formally the modern world's oldest, continuous democracy) and India (the world's largest), where voters will face a stark choice between democratic and autocratic leadership.